jmagman/flutter-wiki/Issue-hygiene.md

 _See also: [[What should I work on?]]_

-The [`P0`](https://github.com/flutter/flutter/labels/P0) label indicates a high-priority issue such as a build break, regression, or failure in existing features that keeps us from shipping the current build.
+The [`P0`](https://github.com/flutter/flutter/labels/P0) label indicates a critically dire issue such as a build break, regression, or failure in existing features that keeps us from shipping the current build.
 We look at issues with this label frequently.
 If you find yourself assigning a `P0` label to an issue, please be sure that there's a positive handoff between filing and a prospective owner for the issue.
 P0 bugs should be rare.
 Normally there should be zero open P0 bugs.
+"The world is on fire."

 The [`P1`](https://github.com/flutter/flutter/labels/P1) label indicates that the issue deserves immediate attention, such as one actively blocking a top-tier customer who is trying to ship.
-(See below.)
-There are generally less than half a dozen P1 bugs.
+(See below under "customers" for a definition of "top-tier customer".)
+There are generally only one or two P1 bugs at a time, and we aim for there to be none.
+"A customer is on fire."

-The [`P2`](https://github.com/flutter/flutter/labels/P2) label indicates that the issue is a high-priority issue requiring attention soon, such as an issue about to block a top-tier customer.
+The [`P2`](https://github.com/flutter/flutter/labels/P2) label indicates that the issue is about to block a top-tier customer.
 There are generally less than twenty-five P2 bugs (one GitHub search results page).
+These may not be worked on immediately (sometimes some P3 issues are handled first, e.g. when they affect a lot of people, or are particularly egregious), but are top-of-mind and we explicitly consider them weekly.
+"A customer is about to be on fire."

 The [`P3`](https://github.com/flutter/flutter/labels/P3) label indicates high-priority issues that are at the top of the work list.
+This is the highest priority level a bug can have if it isn't affecting a top-tier customer or breaking the build.
+Bugs marked P3 are generally actively being worked on unless the assignee is dealing with a P0-P2 bug (or another P3 bug).

 The [`P4`](https://github.com/flutter/flutter/labels/P4) label indicates issues that we agree are important to work on, but not at the top of the work list.
 This is the default level for bugs.
+A bug at this priority level may not be fixed for a long time.
+Often a bug at this level will first migrate to P3 before we work on them.

 The [`P5`](https://github.com/flutter/flutter/labels/P5) label indicates issues we think are valid but not important.
 This is the default level for new feature requests.
+We are unlikely to work on such issues unless they form part of a long-term strategic plan (see the [[Roadmap]]).

 The [`P6`](https://github.com/flutter/flutter/labels/P6) label indicates valid issues that are unlikely to ever be worked on.
 We use "thumbs-up" on these issues to promote them to `P5` or higher based on demand.